EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

 If you have questions or problems, you can [submit an issue](https://github.com/EpocDotFr/gitlab-merge-requests-lists-enhancer/issues).

 You can also submit pull requests.
-It's open-source man!
+It's open-source dude!